 - Talk with Your Vet – If your relocation is taking you out of the area, you will want to get copies of all their records for your animal to take to a vet in the new location.
 They may also be able to prescribe something to keep animals that do not deal with stress well calm during the transition.

 - Make Sure Your Pet’s ID Tag is Current – The chaos of the move combined with stress and a new environment could cause a pet to look for an escape even if they have never run from home before.
 It is a great idea to make sure if your pet were to get loose that someone who finds them would be able to return them to you because they had the proper information on their tag.

 - Do Not Feed Them Anything Heavy on Moving Day – Even if your animal doesn’t typically have a sensitive stomach, the stress of moving day can cause them to possibly have an issue.
 Better to feed them lighter than normal on moving day and avoid having to clean up a mess.

 - Make the New Place Feel Like Home – In addition to the basics like food and water, make sure your pet has their favorite toy, blanket, etc. when they arrive at the destination.
 Having some things they are comfortable with will help them begin settling into the new environment.

 As we mentioned above, this is hardly a comprehensive list of all the things to consider when moving with family pets, but hopefully this gives you a way to start thinking about making your family friend’s transition a smooth one also.
-If you have any questions about NEDRAC’s Pet Relocation program, click HERE or contact us by clicking HERE.
+If you would like more information about NEDRAC’s Pet Relocation program, click HERE.
+If you have any questions about NEDRAC’s relocation services, contact us by clicking HERE.
 We would be happy to answer any questions and help you plan to make your upcoming move smooth for all members of your family.